rydmike/flex_color_scheme/README.md

 The content of the `HomePage` in all these examples is not really so relevant for using `FlexColorScheme` based application theming.
 The critical parts are in the example `MaterialApp` theme definitions.
-The `HomePage` mostly contains UI to visually show what the defined themes look like when used in an application with commonly used Widgets.
-In example 5 we can also make interactive changes to used FlexColorScheme API values to see and learn more about how they work.
+The `HomePage` mostly contains UI to visually show what the resulting themes look like when used in an application with commonly used widgets.
+In example 5 we can also make interactive changes to many `FlexColorScheme` API values to see and learn how they work in practice.

 In all the examples we pass in the `FlexSchemeData` object we used for the active theme to the application's `HomePage`.
-This is not really needed in order to use `FlexColorScheme` based themes, but we use it to be able to show the active theme name and its description in the examples.
-We also use its color data for the 3-way theme mode switch `FlexThemeModeSwitch`, that uses the light and dark scheme colors in its theme toggle widget for the theme mode option buttons, that also show the 4 main colors in the active light and dark scheme.
+This is not needed in order to use `FlexColorScheme` based themes, but we use it to be able to show the active theme name and its description in the examples.
+We also use its color data for the 3-way theme mode switch `FlexThemeModeSwitch`, that uses the light and dark scheme colors in its theme toggle widget for the theme mode option buttons, that show the 4 main colors in the active light and dark scheme.

 ### Optional FlexThemeModeSwitch